 - timber (n.)

 The related Old English verb timbran, timbrian was the chief word for "to build" (cf. Dutch timmeren, German zimmern).
 As a call of warning when a cut tree is about to fall, it is attested from 1912 in Canadian English.
-Timbers in the nautical slang sense (see shiver (n.)) is from the specialized meaning "pieces of wood composing the frames of a ship's hull" (1748).
+Timbers in the nautical slang sense (see shiver (v.2)) is from the specialized meaning "pieces of wood composing the frames of a ship's hull" (1748).